samuel-cavalcanti/parallel_programming_ufrn/docs/chapter_2/question_17/Readme.md

+# Questão 17

-17. A parallel program that obtains a speedup greater than p—the number of processes or threads—is sometimes said to have **superlinear speedup**.
+A parallel program that obtains a speedup greater than p—the number of processes or threads—is sometimes said to have **superlinear speedup**.
 However, many authors don’t count programs that overcome “resource limitations” as having superlinear speedup.
 For example, a program that must use secondary storage for its data when it’s run on a single processor system might be able to fit all its data into main memory when run on a large distributed-memory system.
 Give another example of how a program might overcome a resource limitation and obtain speedups greater than p

 ## HTTP server em ESP32